Paternity Leave: Great Workplaces Advancing Shared Parenting

 4. The Power of Teamwork and Solidarity

-The importance of a supportive and empathetic workplace culture, where colleagues understand and support one another through significant life events.
+The importance of a supportive and empathetic workplace culture should not be forgotten during this time, where colleagues should make the effort to understand and support one another through significant life events.
 This is crucial for employee morale and productivity.

 5. Top-Up Payments and Fully Paid Leave